abhiutd/visualize/README.md

 `architecture` presents the model using Pytorch's `print()` method.

 `parameters` presents all weights in the network as complete tensors.
 This is generated using Pytorch's `named_parameters()` method.
 One can map `name` with a layer in `architecture`.

+`weights_only` tells the script that you are passing a file with only weights, not the model definition.

 3. Run visualize with a sample model